r0nn1ef/r0nn1ef/README.md

 development teams.
 I am passionate about open-source technologies and leveraging those technologies to help organizations solve real-world problems.

-As an active member of Drupal.org, I have contributed several code additions, documentation, and how-to's.
-Current and previous clients and employers include Space Foundation, Analytical Graphics, Inc., Yellowbook, Texas Roadhouse, The Cheesecake Factory, local school organizations, and others.

 ---

 ## Latest Blog Posts